 Alternatively, support is available by email from a member of the team within myhrtoolkit business hours: 09:00 – 17:00 Monday to Friday (UK Time).

 Myhrtoolkit is compliant with the Data Protection Act (1998).

-There is a statement about the forthcoming General Data Protection Regulation legislation here.
+There is a Resource Centre for the forthcoming General Data Protection Regulations legislation here.